Arhit-Chakrabarti/JOBS/README.md

-# JOBS
+# JOBS: JOint BayeSian Modeling of Cell Dependence and Gene Associations in Spatially Resolved Transcriptomic Data
-Code repository for "JOBS: JOint BayeSian Modeling of Cell Dependence and Gene Associations in Spatially Resolved Transcriptomic Data"
+Repository with all simulation codes, analysis data, real data analysis codes, and plots presented in the paper.